davwheat/giffgaff-rich-presence/README.md

 **If giffgaff actually decided to implement their member's ideas properly, this ridiculous method wouldn't be needed.** Even just allowing members to generate their own API keys which can only access their account would be **AMAZING**!

+I've found the majority of data that can be fetched via the API, and you can find that query [here](src/GraphQL/allData.graphql).

 ## Configuration

 |       Field       |     Default     | Description                                                                        |